jordanaparece/WatchPrices/README.md

 Welcome to this data-driven deep dive into the luxury watch market ⌚💎 — where heritage, craftsmanship, and precision meet data analytics.
 Whether you're a fellow watch enthusiast, a budding data analyst, or just curious about what makes a watch worth $1,000 vs. $100,000, this project is for you.

 # 📚 Background & Inspiration
 If you know me, I love watches.
 I bought my first luxury watch 15 months ago, and since then have developed a true love for horology.
-In this time, I have learned about what I like in a watch, what I am looking for in my next purchase, and have helped others buy their furst luxury timepiece.
+In this time, I have learned about what I like in a watch, what I am looking for in my next purchase, and have helped others buy their first luxury timepiece.
 Given that collecting has been one of my favorite hobbies, I dove deeper into the world of horology and one question kept nagging me:

 Why can two similar-looking watches vary so drastically in price?